Exploring the most Picturesque & Historic parts of England

 Please upload your photos of Ely Cathedral or see below for towns & villages near Ely Cathedral and a list of other nearby attractions to visit.

 Planning a visit?
-We have thousands of Hotels, Bed & Breakfast and Holiday Cottages to choose from at highly competetive rates when booked through the Pictures of England website.
+We have thousands of Hotels and Holiday Cottages to choose from at highly competetive rates when booked through the Pictures of England website.
 Click here for accommodation near Ely Cathedral

 The early life of Ely began with a monastry and town situated on an island in the midst of a vast expanse of marshland in the middle of the Fens...